junxit/us-congress-bills-109/bill.md

   >   - **(2)** informing applicants that their applications are complete or, if incomplete or containing a minor defect, of the additional material or changes that, if supplied or made, would make the application eligible for consideration; and
   >   - **(3)** keeping applicants informed of the status of their applications, including a clear and timely notification of approval or disapproval, and, in the case of disapproval, the reason for disapproval, as appropriate.

-- **(d)** *Response to application for financing; implementation of on-line loan request and tracking process* Section 2 of such Act (12 U.S.C.
+- **(d)** *Response to application for financing; implementation of online loan request and tracking process* Section 2 of such Act (12 U.S.C.
 635) is further amended by adding at the end the following:
-  > - **(h)** Within 45 days after receipt of an application for financing from the Bank, the Bank shall notify the applicant that the application has been received, and shall include in the notice a request for such additional information as may be necessary to make the application complete, the name of a Bank employee who may be contacted with questions relating to the application, and a unique identification number which may be used to review the status of the application at a website established as provided in the next sentence.
+  > - **(h)** *Response to application for financing; implementation of online loan request and tracking process* Within 5 days after receipt of an application for financing from the Bank, the Bank shall notify the applicant that the application has been received, and shall include in the notice a request for such additional information as may be necessary to make the application complete, the name of a Bank employee who may be contacted with questions relating to the application, and a unique identification number which may be used to review the status of the application at a website established as provided in the next sentence.
 Not later than September 1, 2006, the Bank shall use the authorities provided by subparagraphs (E)(ix) and (J) of subsection (b)(1) of this section to establish, and thereafter to maintain, a website through which any Bank product may be applied for, information may be obtained about the status of any such application, about the small business division of the Bank, or about incentives, preferences, targets, and goals relating to small business concerns referred to in section 3(f)(4)(A) or small business concerns exporting to Africa.

 - **(e)** *Reports relating to technology to assist small businesses*
   - **(1)** *Reports by the Bank*